| First,

 those interested in one of the acknowledged "Five Family Styles"

 of T'ai Chi, here's the source.
-Double
+A Double VCD. |

-general Tai Chi Fan
+VCD#22 Tai Chi Fan

-About an hour, see Main VCD for prices, CHINESE
+About an hour, VCD pricing, Chinese Only

 A